 Visa, Person to Person, Click2Pay, Neteller, Eco Card, Bank draft, Bank Wire

 * Visa Gift Card Retail Locations/Online Stores

-One notable example of a very popular prop is betting on the American Idol music competition.
-Oddsmakers with a knack for spotting talent would handicap the show's contestants, and as each night's voting takes place, calculate new odds based on who moved forward to the next round.
+One notable example of a prop bet is picking the American Idol music competition winner.
+Oddsmakers with a knack for spotting talent would handicap the show's contestants, and as each night's voting takes place, calculate new odds based on who moves forward to the next round.
 The biggest prop, of course, is who will win overall, but some sportsbooks offer props on runner-up or third place.

-Another fun bet was whether or not Britney Spears would flash another Paparazzi after her fammous incident that involved a very candid photo of her exiting a vehicle without underwear.
+Another fun bet was whether or not Britney Spears would flash another Paparazzi after her fammous incident involving her exiting a vehicle without underwear.
 A related bet was whether or not any other celebrity would do the same.
 Well, needless to say, Hollywood never fails to surprise us with its histrionics and antics.
 More photos of celebrities in, well, "awkward" positions surfaced, and oddsmakers jumped all over the events in an attempt to capture public interest.

 Most of the time, props are PR stunts for the media.
-Sportsbooks starved for customers will sometimes offer up a prop on a current news event, in hopes of roping new customers who might place bets on more serious sporting events, and/or play in the casino.
+Sportsbooks starved for customers will sometimes offer up a prop on current events, in hopes of roping new customers who might place bets on more serious sporting events.
 This marketing tactic works especially well if large media operations get wind of the prop and report on it.
-Similarly, if major social networking sites on the net spot a fun prop, this can result in a big flow of traffic to the respective sportsbook that is irrestible.
+Similarly, if major social networking sites on the net spot a fun prop, this can result in a big flow of viral traffic to the sportsbook.